John Colin Toline

 March 2, 1955 – February 28, 2020

-John Colin Toline, age 64, of Forest Park, Illinois passed away on Friday February 28, 2020.
-A Celebration of Life has been postponed and will occur at a later date, at Woodlawn Funeral Home, 7750 West Cermak Road, Forest Park, IL 60130.
+John Colin Toline, 64, passed away on Friday, February 28, 2020, in Forest Park, IL.
+A Celebration of Life is scheduled for Saturday October 9, 2021 from 2pm to 4p.m. at Woodlawn Funeral Home, 7750 West Cermak Road, Forest Park, IL 60130.
 Fond memories and expressions of sympathy may be shared at www.woodlawnchicago.com.
-Please check the website for any updates.

 John Colin Toline